mikolajwojciuk/otomoto-scraper/README.md

 python src/main.py
 ```
 If needed, You can also scrap data on individual car makers: see **src/main.py** and modify it according to Your needs, following provided instructions.

 **NOTE:** This process can take a long time, depending on number of cars available on website.
 Progress can be tracked in terminal.

 ### Uploading data to S3
 Demo app is designed to work with data stored in AWS S3 bucket.
 In order to upload data to S3, make sure it have been downloaded.
-You also have to create **.env** file, following the provided [template](https://github.com/mikolajwojciuk/otomoto-scraper/blob).
+You also have to create **.env** file, following the provided **.env_template**.
 Script for uploading data to S3 can be found [here](https://github.com/mikolajwojciuk/otomoto-scraper/blob/main/src/db_upload.py).
 When using it, make sure to provide correct bucket name in **upload_to_db** function.